volcano-sh/website/content/en/docs/vcjob.md

 ```
 ## Key Field
 ### schedulerName
 schedulerName means which scheduler will schedule the job.
-The default value is volcano.
+The default value is Volcano.
 Current optional values are
 "volcano" and "default".

 ### minAvailable